Kerala Film Chamber of Commerce

 The Kerala Film Chamber of Commerce (KFCC) is a trade association in India for the Malayalam-language film industry, representing film producers, distributors, and exhibitors headquartered in Kochi, Kerala.
 The organisation acts as a coordinating platform for trade issues, mediates disputes within the sector, and engages with government agencies on matters affecting the film industry.

 History

 The organisation was established in 1956.

-In 2022, KFCC introduced an Internal Complaints Committee (ICC) for the Malayalam film sector for entire Malayalam film industry to prevent workplace abuse.
+In 2022, KFCC introduced an Internal Complaints Committee (ICC) for the Malayalam film sector for entire Malayalam film industry to address workplace abuse.